mo-hanxuan/MagicPBC/README.md

 # magicPBC

 This project can automatically generate **periodic boundary conditions** (PBCs) more robustly and much quicker.
 It can deal with **non-rectangle (non-cuboid) shape**, and **enormously accelerate node-matching** process.
 It fits well for .inp file-format in Abaqus at present, and can be modified to fit other softwares or output data with your specific demands in the later versions.
-If you apply this project to you papers or your codes, please cite this reference: [https://github.com/mo-hanxuan/MagicPBC](https://github.com/mo-hanxuan/MagicPBC), thanks for your supports.
+If you apply this project to you papers or your codes, please cite our website: [https://github.com/mo-hanxuan/MagicPBC](https://github.com/mo-hanxuan/MagicPBC), thanks for your supports.

 <img src="README.assets/image-20220508153130403.png" alt="image-20220508153130403" style="zoom:67%;" />